 Unlike mutual funds, Exchange-Traded Fund (ETF) units are traded on the stock market throughout trading hours.
 You can buy and sell ETF units on the exchanges while they are open, just as you would buy and sell stocks.

 You can trade ETFs with a demat account or any brokerage house.
 Many ETFs offer access to the NASDAQ and various other key international indices.
-To purchase US ETFs, you can use a domestic or international broker and an Indian ETF that tracks a worldwide index.

-The NSE IFSC exchange is located in Gujarat’s GIFT City (Gujarat International Finance Tech City), and Indian retail investors can trade US stocks there starting March 3, 2022.
+The NSE IFSC (International Financial Service Centre) is a wholly-owned subsidiary of the National Stock Exchange (NSE).
+This NSE subsidiary operates an international stock exchange in GIFT City and Indian retail investors can trade US stocks there from March 3, 2022.

-Eight US stocks are currently available for purchase on the NSE IFSC Exchange.
+As of now only Eight US stocks are currently available for purchase on the NSE IFSC Exchange.
 They are Microsoft, Netflix, Apple, Amazon, Walmart, Alphabet (Google), Meta Platforms (formerly Facebook), and Tesla.

 The exchange's trading hours will be the same as those of the New York Stock Exchange (NYSE).
 Therefore, the NSE IFSC trading hours are from 2:30 p.m. to 8:00 p.m.
 IST.